 Ariyah is the juxtaposed username of the two people sharing this account: Ariel_of_Narnia and Meryah.

-Announcement: Meryah has a new account on AO3.
+Announcement: Meryah has an account on AO3.
 Follow her there to keep up with her writing as not all of her works will be available on FF.

 I'm a Christian.
 I know that there are many people who use the word "Christian" in the broadest sense, so there's little use in trying to convince you of anything in particular without laying out everything I believe right here.